 Thus the professional body equally supports the position the courts are taking.

-The defendant is and always has been entitled to put the prosecution to strict proof of its case.
+is and always has been entitled to put the prosecution to strict proof of its case.
 In this scenario the defendant appears initially to be indicating just that.
 Under questioning from the District Judge he reveals a possible defence, which has not been disclosed on the case management form.
 However, in the Crown Court it is now established law that a defendant is not entitled ?to conduct the trial by the putting in issue of specific matters and advancing either evidence or argument towards them without giving notice in his defence statement that he is going to do it? (per the Vice President, Hughes LJ in R v Rochford EWCA Crim 1928).
 The same may well be true of summary proceedings, substituting the case management form for the defence statement.

 The defendant is warned by the District Judge that he may not be able to address an issue he has not raised.
 In the case of Writtle v Director of Public Prosecutions EWHC 236 (Admin), the decision of the magistrates to refuse to admit the evidence of a witness at trial when the issue with which he dealt had not been raised at an earlier stage in the proceedings was upheld.